What Your Architect, General Contractor, and Insulation Installer Should be Telling You About Wool Insulation:

 - No off-gassing – natural characteristics make our insulation devoid of harmful chemicals.

-- Installs easily – blow-in and batts are installed like other mediums but with no protection required.
+- Installs easily – blown-in and batts are installed like other mediums but with no protection required.

 Wool Improves Indoor Air Quality

 Wool Manages Moisture

 Wool fibers inherently manage moisture, absorbing and releasing it against 65% relative humidity.
 This allows for condensation to be minimized as wool generates heat from energy, thus making it warm when wet.
 Equally important, wool is a keratin and therefore will not support the growth of mold.
 These characteristics, on their own, make wool an outperformer as an insulator; on a relative basis it is second to none.

 Visco-elastic properties of a wool fiber assist in the conversion of sound energy to heat.
 What’s more, a wool fiber is unique in its ability to simultaneously reduce air born sound, surface noise and sound transmission.